PrestaShop/docs/src/content/1.7/development/webservice/tutorials/3-prestashop-webservice-lib/1-install-library.md

 composer dump-autoload
 ```

-Then you can use the library via autoloading:
+Then you can use the library with Composer's autoloading:

 ```php
 <?php